gvwilson/thirdbit/src/fiction/booksters-apprentice/index.md

 Erileine's stomach grumbled for the first few hours, then turned into a hard, painful lump.
 Her head ached and she felt grimy, even after peeling out of her clothes and washing off the worst of the mud.
-Razi and Piaerre did the same, or at least she presumed they did---by unspoken agreement, it was the one time they were out of each other's sight.
+Razi and Piaerre did the same, or at least she presumed they did—by unspoken agreement, it was the one time they were out of each other's sight.